monty5811/apostello/docs/contributing.rst

 * Any new features must include tests - if a feature requires interaction through the browser, please add selenium backed tests
 * Please do not hit the network in tests - see how vcrpy is used in the test suite for help with this
 * Please run ``./scripts/run_yapf.py`` before committing to maintain code style
-* Please ensure any changes to javascript code compile without warnings
 * Please add only a single feature per pull request

 Please do not hesitate to ask for help in our `chat <http://chat.church.io/>`_.